In Him Ministries:

 (Luke 24:46-47; John 1:12-13; 3:1-7; 3:14-16; 6:37-39; 10:28-30; 14:6; Acts 4:12; 26:20; Rom.
 1:16; 3:23; 5:8-9; 8:14-17; 8:31-39; 10:9-10; 1 Cor.
 15:51-57; 2 Cor.
 5:10-17; Gal.
 2:15-21; 3:11, 24; Eph.
 1:7, 13, 14; 2:8-9; 1 Thess.
 4:13-18; Titus 3:4-7; 1 Pet.
 1:3-5; 2:24; Rev. 20:11-15).

-God's grace that saves
+For more information see: God’s grace that saves.

-9. Satan and the Angels (Fallen and Unfallen):
+9. Satan and the Angels:

 We believe that God created an innumerable company of sinless, spiritual beings, known as angels; that one, “Lucifer, son of the morning”—the highest in rank—sinned through pride, thereby becoming Satan; that a great company of the angels followed him in his moral fall, some of whom became demons and are active as his agents and associates in the prosecution of his unholy purposes, while others who fell are “reserved in everlasting chains under darkness unto the judgment of the great day”.
 We believe that Satan is the originator of sin, and that, under the permission of God, he, through subtlety, led our first parents into transgression, thereby accomplishing their moral fall and subjecting them and their posterity to his own power.
 We believe that Satan was judged at the Cross, though not then executed, and that he, a usurper now rules as the “god of this world”.
 Satan will ultimately be bound and cast into the abyss for a thousand years, and after the thousand years he will be loosed for a little season and then “cast into the lake of fire and brimstone,” where he and the other fallen angels “shall be tormented day and night for ever and ever”.